danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 When a `literal` node is run, the result of evaluation is `value`.
 Evaluation never fails.

+#### `noYield` &mdash; `@noYield{value: value}`

+* `value: expression` &mdash; Expression node representing the result value.

+This wraps an arbitrary other expression node, indicating that it must never yield.
+That is, it must not produce a result, including a value *or* void.

+Nodes of this type are used to indicate positively that the flow of control will never return directly.
+In particular, these are used to wrap the calls that represent nonlocal exits.

+When run, `value` is evaluated.
+Should control ever return directly (to the `noYield` evaluator), it will result in a fatal error (terminating the runtime).

 #### `varBind` &mdash; `@varBind{name: name, value: expression}`

 * `name: name` &mdash; Variable name to bind (typically a string).